 A phase-to-ground short circuit occurs when a live conductor comes into contact with the ground or a ground conductor.
 It can result in an unbalanced distribution of current, potential equipment damage, and safety hazards.

-Hard Short Circuit
+Hard Short Circuit (Dead Short)

-A hard short circuit, also known as a “dead short,” occurs when two conductive elements with very low resistance come into direct contact, bypassing the intended circuit elements.
+A hard short circuit, also known as a dead short, occurs when two conductive elements with very low resistance come into direct contact, bypassing the intended circuit elements.
 This results in a sudden surge of current, potentially leading to sparks, overheating, and circuit damage.

 Physical Damage